Rugby league in the British Isles: Men's governance

 The Rugby Football League (RFL) was the governing body for rugby league in the British Isles until the founding of Rugby League Ireland, Scotland Rugby League, Wales Rugby League, and in 1988, 1994, and 1995 respectively.
 Currently, the RFL has full control over Rugby League in England only with the other organisations operating within their respective home nation.
-However, the RFL has some powers over the two professional clubs in Wales, the North Wales Crusaders and West Wales Raiders as the RFL are the sole governors of the professional league system.
+However, the RFL has powers over the North Wales Crusaders as the RFL are the sole governors of the professional league system.

-All four bodies are affiliated with the Rugby League International Federation (RLIF) and the Rugby League European Federation (RLEF), and government their own national teams with the RFL, Wales Rugby League, and Scotland Rugby League jointly operating the Great Britain national rugby league team.
+All four bodies are affiliated with the International Rugby League (IRL) and the European Rugby League (ERL), and government their own national teams with the RFL, Wales Rugby League, and Scotland Rugby League jointly operating the Great Britain national rugby league team.

 The British Amateur Rugby League Association (BARLA) are responsible for amateur rugby league chiefly in the sport's North of England heartlands.
 Though many National Conference League and Conference League South teams are affiliated to BARLA, the Conference itself is not a BARLA organisation.
 As well as the conferences, BARLA overseas a number of regional leagues, mostly located in the heartlands, but also including the North Wales Conference and the South Wales Premiership, and the Scottish National League which are administered by Wales Rugby League and Scotland Rugby League respectively but also see BARLA involvement in order to allow promotion to the conferences.

 BARLA are also responsible for selecting an international team consisting of amateur players, the BARLA Lions.
 This team tours many parts of the rugby league world, and have competed in the Rugby League Emerging Nations Tournament.

 Women's rugby

-The Women's Amateur Rugby League Association (WARLA) is the governing body of female rugby league in the British Isles, it currently falls under the Rugby Football League association which oversees its running and management.
-It was originally established in 1985 and was recognised by the RFL in its first year.
+The Women's Amateur Rugby League Association (WARLA) was the governing body of female rugby league in the British Isles from its established in 1985.
+It was recognised by the RFL in its first year.
+In 2013 WARLA became fully incorporated into the Rugby Football League which now runs the top tiers of the women's game.